ministryofjustice/security-guidance/policies/it-security-policy-overview.md

 ## Associated documentation

-For further guidance on IT Security, see the guides below.
+For further guidance on IT Security, see the policies below.

 * [IT Security All Users Policy](https://github.com/ministryofjustice/security-guidance/blob/Local/policies/it-security-all-users-policy.md): which provides further details of the responsibilities of all MoJ users at the MoJ.
-* [IT Security Technical Users Policy](https://github.com/ministryofjustice/security-guidance/blob/Local/policies/it-security-technical-users-guide.md): which provides the details of where users can find more technical and service provider related information on IT Security within the MoJ.
+* [IT Security Technical Users Policy](https://github.com/ministryofjustice/security-guidance/blob/Local/policies/it-security-technical-users-policy.md): which provides the details of where users can find more technical and service provider related information on IT Security within the MoJ.

 ## Principles